 The university will determine that a behavior or series of behaviors constitutes sexual harassment when one of the following four criteria exists:

-• Academic Freedom
+D. Academic Freedom

 The use of valid pedagogical materials will not constitute sexual harassment.The university encourages consultation with professional colleagues to determine if the use of the materials chosen may create a hostile or offensive atmosphere within the classroom.The university does not wish to stifle valid academic expression.

 PART II: COMPLAINT AND REPORTING PROCEDURES

 Any individual wishing to make a complaint about sexual harassment or sexual misconduct has the following options under this policy:

 (a) Assisted Resolution

-(3) Seek Assistance Outside the University
+Seek Assistance outside the University

 1. Assisted Resolution